dse/svndu/README.md

 ## Why did I write this utility to output in `du` format?

-Primarily to use with [tdu](http://webonastick.com/tdu/).
+Primarily because I wanted to use [tdu](http://webonastick.com/tdu/).

 ## Oh the irony of hosting the source code of a utility that works
-   with Subversion repositories in GitHub.
+## with Subversion repositories in GitHub.

 It's not lost on me.